cienterprises-assist/project-updates/README.md

-# project-updates
-Projects for CiOS by CiEVERSE by Ci ENTERPRISES & Ci ENTERPRISES
+# Workstreams and projects development of CiEVERSE by Ci ENTERPRISES and Ci ENTERPIRSES